AyoKeito/e621updater-python/README.md

 You will need exiftool.exe (https://www.sno.phy.queensu.ca/~phil/exiftool/) in the working folder.
 It will be downloaded automatically if it doesn't exist.

-Tested and working as python scripts via Python 3.10.11 and a bunch of dependencies listed in requirements.txt on Windows 10\11.
+Tested and working as python scripts via Python 3.10 and 3.11 and a bunch of dependencies listed in requirements.txt on Windows 10\11.
+For Python 3.12, manual installation of Ray engine is required (as of 06/22/2024) before processing requirements.txt, see: https://github.com/ray-project/ray/issues/40211

 You can download the script in your Terminal: